LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Data Processing and Implementation Details

 \subsection{Training Details}

-We first show the training details in Tab.~\ref{tab:training_details}.
-It shows that PGIC is efficient to be trained for various tasks.
-To further demonstrate the effectiveness of PGIC, we provide the training log of PGIC and Zero123 in Fig.~\ref{fig:train_lpips_psnr}.
-Obviously, the in-context inpainting-based PGIC enjoys a substantially faster convergence and superior performance.
+We show the training details in \Cref{tab:training_details}.
+LeftRefill is efficient in being trained for various tasks.
+To further demonstrate the effectiveness of LeftRefill, we provide the training log of LeftRefill and Zero123 in \Cref{fig:train_lpips_psnr}.
+Obviously, the contextual inpainting-based LeftRefill enjoys a substantially faster convergence and superior performance.